Website

 - Two-column layout: a section label beside an auto-populated, comma-separated list

-- Pulls live from Jekyll collections (projects, notes, tools, posts)
+- Pulls live from Jekyll collections (projects, notes, tools, services, posts)

 - Manual item lists with optional links and configurable limits

-- Used on the More page and the Design System note
+- Used on the Core page and the Design System note

 Obsidian Integration Plugin